 Security operators will issue an audio warning rapidly.
 Security operators are trained to react quickly, according to a response agreement.

-Where is the evidence that audio warnings work as a deterrent to intruders?
+Do audio warnings actually work as a deterrent to intruders?

-In many of the cases in the 1.5 per cent, however, intruders brazenly remained on the site despite audio warnings from our security operators.
-It’s in these incidences that we see the importance of remote monitoring beyond audio warnings.
+In some cases, however, brazen intruders can remain on the site despite audio warnings from our security operators.
+It’s in these incidences that we see the importance of CCTV remote monitoring beyond giving audio warnings.

 If an intruder does remain on site security operators will continue with the site’s agreed response plan.
 This may include contacting key holder’s to make them aware of the situation and calling the police alerting them to the intrusion.
 Again, this process will be carried out with the upmost urgency.